Planning an event

 Temporary events like fairs and festivals help make Kāpiti a vibrant place to be.

-If you are planning to use a public space, park or reserve for your event you may require an Event Permit.
-The Event Permit process provides assurance to the Council that activities comply with the necessary requirements and legislation and events are undertaken in a safe manner.
+If you're planning to use a public space, park or reserve for your event, you may need an event permit.
+The event permit process gives the Council confidence that activities comply with necessary requirements and legislation, and events are undertaken in a safe manner.
 A permit also clarifies responsibility and liabilities, secures the facility or space, and minimises disruption and impact on other users of public spaces.

-If you are planning a public event in Kāpiti, you need to advise us by completing our Temporary Event Application Form.
-Depending on the type of event, Council needs to receive the application and supporting documentation no less than 60 days before the event; or 12 weeks for events involving a request for a road closure.
+If you're planning a public event in Kāpiti, you need to advise us by completing our Temporary Event Application Form[DOCX 134 KB].
+Depending on the type of event, we need to receive the application and supporting documentation no less than 60 days before the event, or 12 weeks for events involving a request for a road closure.

 In your initial event planning phase think about what other consents, permit and approvals you may need.
-The information on this page will help you understand what else we might require before we issue an event permit.
+The information on this page will help you understand what else we might need before we issue an event permit.
 For example, you might need to get a resource consent or alcohol licence, or manage parking, traffic, building, waste minimisation or public health requirements depending on the type of event.
 Check out tips and resources for planning a zero waste event, too.

 If you’re unsure about what you need to do, get in touch with us early and we'll be happy to help you work it out.

-A resource consent if the event is not held on Council property and doesn’t meet all of the permitted activity rules and standards of our Proposed District Plan.
+A resource consent may be needed if the event is not held on Council property and doesn’t meet all of the permitted activity rules and standards of our District Plan.

-Examples of when a resource consent may be required:
+Some examples of when a resource consent may be required include:

-- The event will be held on land that is not administered by Council
+- events on land not administered by Council

-- The event occurs more than once in a twelve-month period or is being held for more than three consecutive days in duration
+- events occureing more than once in a 12-month period, or on more than three consecutive days in duration

-- The event will have amplified sound (PA system, sound system, musical instruments)
+- events with amplified sound (PA system, sound system, musical instruments)

-- The event does not meet the vehicle movement and parking standards
+- events that don't meet the vehicle movement and parking standards

 A resource consent may also be required for any temporary event if signage for the event doesn’t comply with rules and standards of the Operative District Plan 2021.

-If you think that your event may need a resource consent, we recommend you contact our Duty Planner to discuss as soon as you can.
+If you think your event may need a resource consent, contact our Duty Planner to discuss as soon as you can.

-- Increases traffic to a specific area (eg. concerts, sports events)
+- increases traffic to a specific area (for example, concerts, sports events)

-- Requires a road or footpath closure (eg. parades or marches).
+- requires a road or footpath closure (for example, parades or marches).

-If a full or partial road closure is required, a Traffic Management Plan should be submitted 60 days prior to the event.
-Council is required by law to advertise all road closures.
-The cost of road closure advertising is payable by the Applicant/Organiser.
+If a full or partial road closure is required, a traffic management plan should be submitted 60 days before the event.
+Council is required by law to advertise all road closures; the cost of road closure advertising is payable by the Applicant/Organiser.

-A building consent or exemption from building consent may be required if there any structures erected on the site such as:
+You'll need either a building consent or exemption from building consent if there any structures erected on the site such as:

-- Stages, decks or platforms over 1.5m high
+- stages, decks or platforms over 1.5 metres high

 Requirements often not considered are:

-- Barriers (safety from falling barriers where the fall height exceeds 1m)
+- barriers (safety from falling barriers where the fall height exceeds 1 metre)

-- Access and facilities for people with disabilities (for public events) and
+- access and facilities for people with disabilities (for public events)

 Potentially the Council (territorial authority) could give a discretionary exemption from the need to obtain a building consent if the completed building work is assessed as likely to comply with the building code.
 This is a formal process and requires an application with detailed documentation to be provided to show how the structure will comply with the building code and how the construction on site will be monitored and by whom (is a CPEng engineer supervising?).